valenticoder/react-tailwind-website/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.<br />

 The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!<br />
+Your app is ready to be deployed!!!<br />

 See the section about [deployment](https://create-react-app.dev/docs/deployment/) for more information.<br />